siyamsarker/WireShield/README.md

 - If `whiptail` is present, you'll get a dialog-based UI; otherwise, a clean CLI menu.
 - Client files are saved as `<name>.conf` in the user's home directory.
 - **Client Expiration**: You can optionally set an expiration date (in days) when creating a client.
-Expired clients are automatically checked and removed when you open the menu.
+Expired clients are removed automatically every day at 00:00 (midnight) by a cron job installed by WireShield.
 - The "List clients" option displays expiration dates for clients that have them.
 - Uninstall performs a single confirmation and removes server config and detected client `.conf` files under `/root` and `/home`.